 If you choose to drink, the Chief Medical Officers’ low risk guidelines recommend drinking no more than 14 units a week, spread over three or more days, with several drink-free days and no bingeing.

-If you are unsure of how much you are drinking and whether your drinking could be impacting your health, fill out this quick self-assessment quiz.
+If you are unsure of how much you are drinking and whether your drinking could be impacting your health, fill out the Drinkaware Drinking Check for an assessment.

 How can I deal with debt stress?